Amazon is giving you over 30 free games this Prime Day

 Prime Day is next month and members can look forward to a slew of games available to download for free during the event.

 The dates for Amazon Prime Day 2022 have finally been announced with the sales bonanza set for Tuesday, July 12 and Wednesday, July 13.
-Prime members have got deals across the entire website to look forward to, including over 30 free games from triple A to indie.
+Prime members can look forward to deals across the entire website, including over 30 free games from triple-A titles to indie darlings.

 The post says that during Amazon Prime Day, members "can claim more than 30 free games."
 It adds that in the run up to Prime Day, from June 21 through July 13, "Prime members can start freeloading more than 25 indie games instantly."